swiftlang/swift-evolution/proposals/0386-package-access-modifier.md

 2. Sub-packages

 As a package becomes larger, it is inevitable for some targets to belong to a certain group within the package.
 Even though it logically makes sense to move them out into a separate package, they often remain in the same package due to the maintenance and versioning overhead.
-A potential solution is to allow defining a sub-package within a package.

-For example, sub-packages could be defined directly in the dependencies of the top level package in its manifest, like so.
+Currently each local package needs to be at the root directory regardless of the package dependencies, but we could allow a dependency package to reside in a sub-directory, which would make it easier for an existing package to convert into a structured top-level package with sub-packages.

+The top-level package and its 2 sub-packages would then be updated as follows.

+Top-level package in directory `gamePkg`:

 ```
 let package = Package(